sammchardy/python-quoine/docs/overview.rst

 Generate an API Key
 -------------------

 To use signed account methods you are required to `create an API Key <https://accounts.quoinex.com/settings/api-token>`_.

+Note Qryptos and Quoinex have different API Keys.

 Initialise the client
 ---------------------